Adriana LaGrange: Minister of Education

 On November 20, 2019, LaGrange announced an independent financial audit and governance review of the Calgary Board of Education after the Board announced the cutting of 300 temporary teaching jobs.
-LaGrange said the reason for the audit and governance review was to investigate the accountability of the Board's decision-making regarding its finances.
-After the announcement of layoffs, LaGrange said that the UCP was not aware of the actions.
-The Board had met with the United Conservative Party the day before the layoffs, but layoffs had not been mentioned.
+After the announcement of layoffs, LaGrange claimed that the UCP was not aware of the layoffs prior to them occurring.

-On March 28, 2020, LaGrange temporarily cut the budgets of school boards in Alberta, directing them to lay off approximately 20,000 - 25,000 employees.
-LaGrange had previously promised to maintain funding during the pandemic.
-This was the biggest single layoff in Canadian history.
-The Alberta Government announced that education funding was restored to its previous levels on July 1, 2020.
+On March 28, 2020, LaGrange implemented budgets cuts to school boards in Alberta, directing them to lay off approximately 20,000 - 25,000 employees, mainly educational assistants.
+LaGrange had previously promised to maintain funding for schools during the pandemic.
+This was the biggest single layoff in Canadian history by a single employer.
+The Alberta Government announced that education funding was restored to its previous levels on July 1, 2020, but many of the funding cuts have not been reversed.

-In Canada, the disciplinary process for teachers varies by jurisdiction and the country currently has no central repository of serious abuses by teachers, "there could be people falling through the gaps," LaGrange told CBC News in an interview.
-With LaGrange as Minister of Education, Alberta passed the Students First Act on December 1, 2021, which established a database “detailing the professional standing of all Alberta-certified teachers and teacher leaders” It required background checks every five years in addition to initially.
+LaGrange's as Ministry of Education passed the Students First Act on December 1, 2021, which established a database “detailing the professional standing of all Alberta-certified teachers and teacher leaders” The Students First Act was widely criticized as an attempt to remove the authority of the Alberta Teachers Association (ATA) to discipline teachers in Alberta, putting this power in the hands of the government instead.
+President of the ATA, Jason Schilling called the rewrite an "attempt to distract", and an attempt to "spin a 15-year-old discipline case" as cover for an "attack on teachers".
+The act further implemented background checks every five years for teachers, in addition to initial hiring background checks.

-On May 31, 2022, the Education (Reforming Teacher Profession Discipline) Act passed, which brought all teachers, principals and superintendents under one discipline process, and made an independent commission to investigate and oversee that process.
+On May 31, 2022, the Education (Reforming Teacher Profession Discipline) Act was passed, which brought all teachers, principals and superintendents under one discipline process, and made an independent commission to investigate and oversee that process.
 Additionally, the bill introduced “new requirements for key individuals in the education system... to report to the police where there has been serious harm or a threat to student safety.”
-Previously the Alberta Teacher’s Association was "not under any obligation to report potential criminal behaviour on the part of teachers to police."
-The new code of conduct took affect January 1, 2023.
+LaGrange and the UCP claimed that under the old legislation, the Alberta Teacher’s Association was "not under any obligation to report potential criminal behaviour on the part of teachers to police," but provided no evidence to prove this, except for a 15-year-old discipline case.
+The new code of conduct took effect January 1, 2023.